vikas0633/python/README.md

 122_split_DNA_protein_fasta.py - script to split fasta file between DNA and protein sequences <br />
 123_longestORF.py - script to find longest opening reading frame from a DNA sequence <br />
 124_removeFastaDups.py - Script to remove the duplicates from the fasta file <br />
+125_pileup2bed.py - Script to convert from Pileup to Bed format <br />
+126_maf2bed.py - Script to convert from MAF to Bed format <br />